adrianocastro189/stormwind-library/documentation/docs/resources/views/minimap-icon.md

 `MinimapIcon` class and overriding the script callbacks.
 This feature may be implemented in future versions, depending on the feedback received.

+## Showing and hiding the minimap icon

+In the World of Warcraft API, frames have the `Show()` and `Hide()` methods to control the frame visibility.
+Although the `MinimapIcon` class has the same methods, they're used internally as the class exposes the `setVisibility()` method that accepts a boolean value to show or hide it.

+**Addons should always use `setVisibility()`** to show or hide the minimap icon as they persist the frame visible state between interface reloads.
+In other words, if users hide the icon, the library will save this state and when the game interface is reloaded, the icon will remain hidden.

 ## Persisting the icon state

 The minimap icon class uses the configuration system to persist the icon's state.